tiffany352/rink-rs/README.md

 at your option.

-The data file `units.txt` is from `frink` and is assumed to be licensed under the `GNU GPL v3` because it is based on the data file from `GNU Units(1)`, however the `frink` author has not acknowledged this and the copyright header from the file has been removed.
+The data file `definitions.units` is from GNU units(1) and is licensed under the GNU General Public License, version 3.

 ### Contribution